davidensinger/davidensinger.github.io/_posts/2013-03-21-using-rems-with-sass.md

 layout: post
 slug: using-rems-with-sass
 title: Using Rems with Sass
-description: How to use rems with a Sass mixin with pixel fallback
+description: An argument for using a Sass mixin with pixel fallback to easily implement rems.
 ---

-{% excerpt %}
 I used **rems** quite liberally with this redesign, especially with the typographic elements.
 Even though I initially shied away from them, I have since decided that any potential drawbacks are easily mitigated by using **Sass** to preprocess my CSS.
-{% endexcerpt %}

 Before we discuss rems, we need to first talk a little about ems.